atz3n/kraken-invest/README.md

 # kraken-invest

-This repository should contain investment strategy bots that use the [Kraken](https://www.kraken.com) Crypto exchange.
+This repository contains investment strategy bots that use the [Kraken](https://www.kraken.com) Crypto exchange.

 ## Currently implemented